Ostheer/IBM4610_bot/README.md

 # IBM4610_bot

 Telegram bot and Windows scripts to automatically print text messages in Telegram on an IBM SureMark receipt printer.
+This version of the SureMark 4610 unfortunately only has USB and a proprietary protocol, so it doesn't work natively on Linux.
+Therefore, the only way to get it to print anything is using some windows 32-bit executable.

 I had an old crappy Windows Tablet lying around collecting dust, so I repurposed it.